-The AIFM is responsible for determining the net gearing level within the parameters set by the Board, which is disclosed on page 62.
+The Manager is responsible for determining the net gearing level within the parameters set by the Board, which is disclosed on page 64.
 The Directors receive financial information on a regular basis which is used to identify and monitor risk.
-The Company's current borrowing facilities are due to expire on 17 December 2024, it is the intention that these will be renewed, a further update will be provided in the Company's Interim Report to 30 September 2024.